auremoser/nicar-2015/nicar_15_mappingjs.md

 ![editor customizations](https://raw.githubusercontent.com/auremoser/nicar-test/master/img/7-editorCustom.png)

-* `sql` lets you run sql and postgis functions across your data
+* `sql` - run sql and postgis functions across your data
-* `wizard` lets you adjust the type, colors and fills in your map
+* `wizard` - adjust the type, colors and fills in your map
-* `infowindow` lets you creat hovers, tooltips with information from your datatables
+* `infowindow` - create hovers, tooltips with information from your datatables
-* `css` allows you to customize the css and style of your map outside the wizard
+* `css` - customize the css and style of your map outside the wizard
-* `legends` allows you to creat keys for your map
+* `legends` - create keys for your map
-* `filters` allows you to filter the data without sql
+* `filters` - filter the data without sql

 You can also select and change your `basemaps` in the upper left corner of your map.